theNewDynamic/gohugo-theme-ananke/README.md

 The intent of this theme is to provide a solid starting place for Hugo sites and include best practices for performance, accessibility, and rapid development.

-The demo sites contains a section called "Unit Tests," which are a work in progress, but eventually will allow theme developers to test against various edge cases that a theme's users might publish. (so, note, not all the tests are valid or appropriate here, they're present to start working on.)

 Features

 - Responsive